New Jersey Trust Attorney

 A special needs trust in New Jersey can enhance the beneficiary’s life and make it easier for the beneficiary to care for himself.
 The special needs trust is intended to prevent disqualification of the beneficiary who will receive these benefits.

-Bequeathing To Other Family Members
+Bequeathing to Other Family Members

 Often, clients who are residents of New Jersey think that it is much easier to simply bequeath or leave a set amount of money to a disabled child’s sibling or other close relative, with the understanding that the money will be spent on the disabled child.
 Unfortunately, this plan does not always work out as desired.
 The funds may fall prey to judgments or divorce settlements against the relative, or can be lost in bankruptcy.
 In New Jersey, the relative cannot legally be forced to use the money to benefit the disabled person.
 It is possible that the relative to whom the money is left may be taxed at a higher rate than the disabled child or the trust.

 Another often overlooked problem is: What happens when the relative holding the money dies before the disabled child?
 This money, which is intended to be used for the benefit of the disabled beneficiary, may be bequeathed to another individual who may not use the money for the disabled individual.
+For these reasons, it is in a family’s best interest to consult with a New Jersey trust attorney who can determine the best course of action to take.

 Special Needs Trusts Provide a Better Solution